ByAUJay

 Introduction

-This guide dives deep into the technical nuances, practical implementations, and best practices when integrating IPFS and Arweave for NFT storage, tailored for startups and enterprises aiming to build resilient NFT ecosystems.
+This guide takes a closer look at the technical details, real-world applications, and top tips for integrating IPFS and Arweave for NFT storage.
+It's designed for startups and enterprises that want to create robust NFT ecosystems.

 Why Off-Chain Storage Matters for NFTs